Aif4thah/SecCW/README.md

 ### 1.2 Generate keys and IVs

-This exemple use the `AES256` algorithm :
+This example generates the `AES256` key and the `IV` (initialization vectors) for your future messages.

 ```sh
 python ./MsgToCypher.py test